Content Marketing: Magnify the Problem, Spur Buyers to Act

 - What’s the implication of poor mobile quality?

-- How does poor quality translate into customer churn, lost revenue and increased expense?
+- How does poor quality translate into customer churn, lost revenue, and increased expense?

 - What is the ultimate cost to each department and to the overall business?

 - Show a problem that affects key users in the company.
 For example, if the LAN goes down and the CEO can’t get his email, he calls the CIO directly.
-An unhappy CEO can reset IT department priorities and drive change that IT hadn’t recognize the need for yet.
+An unhappy CEO can reset IT department priorities and drive change that IT hadn’t recognized the need for yet.

 This question came up at my Content Marketing Institute presentation on How to Speed the Journey from Content to Cash.
 Other questions in this series include:

 - How does a B2B company start content marketing?

 - How to deliver consistent content marketing messages to all buyer personas?

 - How to keep content marketing always on message?

 - How to link specific content marketing activities to sales?

 - How to speed the buyers’ journey to purchase?